-and is often done for the same reasons.
+The event recorder is a small device about the size of a deck of cards that is designed to record the heart’s rhythm.
+Event monitoring is very similar to Holter monitoring.
+It is often done for the same reasons: to track symptoms such as fast heart rhythms, dizziness and chest pain.
 However, rather than recording continuously, an event monitor only records a heart rhythm when your child feels symptoms and pushes a button on the event monitor.

 Reveal Loop Recorder

 Event monitoring is used to observe the heart’s rhythm at specific times.
-In general, it is used when somebody feels palpitations (fast heart rhythms or skipping beats).
-The event monitor allows the doctor to see if there is anything unusual about the heart rhythm at the times that your child is feeling those symptoms.
+In general, it is used when somebody feels fast heart rhythms or skipping beats (palpitations).
+The event monitor allows the doctor to see if there is anything unusual about the heart rhythm when your child feels those symptoms.

-The event monitor may come with a shoulder strap or belt clip so your child can carry it around as they go through a normal day.
-A few
+The event monitor comes with a shoulder strap or belt clip so your child can carry it around as they go through a normal day.

-When your child feels a symptom, such as chest pain, dizziness or heart palpitations, they or an adult pushes a button on the event monitor recorder.
-The device records a “snapshot” of your child’s heart rhythm for a minute or two.
+When your child feels a symptom, such as chest pain, dizziness or heart palpitations, they record it by pushing a button on the event monitor recorder.
+The device records a “snapshot” of your child’s heart rhythm for a minute or 2.
 Your child will not feel anything from the device while it’s recording.

 How long does it take?